ScaledAgileDevOps/SADMF/content/Metrics/_index.md

 ## Code Review Comments per Convoy

-Code review is important to make sure code is formatted correctly.
-We measure the number of review comments to make sure each [Code Engineer](/organization/#code-engineer-ce) is being critical enough of the work of others.
+Code review is important to ensure code is formatted correctly.
+We measure the number of review comments to verify each [Code Engineer](/organization/#code-engineer-ce) is being critical enough of the work of others.

 ## Tasks per Code Engineer